 You will be spending a lot of time with your financial adviser so it is really important that you feel at ease when talking about money and how to manage it.
 You should have an open line of communication and be comfortable calling and talking to your adviser any time you have a question or a problem.

 When you engage the services of a financial adviser you are often entering into a form of contract.
 In return for your business, you expect a certain level of service.
 While no one can guarantee that every investment can turn out perfect, your adviser should clearly state what services he or she will provide.
 The agreement(s) you enter into should clearly disclose the fees, service expectations and protectiFinann levels.

 4. Understands your entire financial situation

-One of the things that distinguishes an average financial adviser from an outstanding one is his ability to ask great questions that really get you thinking.
+One of the things that distinguish an average financial adviser from an outstanding one is his ability to ask great questions that really get you thinking.
 Your adviser asks those questions because he needs to get to know who you are before he can create a plan to put you on the right path for meeting your future financial goals.
-If he does not know you, he cannot know how much of volatility you are willing to take and he can only guess at the types of investments you may need.
+If he does not know you, he cannot know how much volatility you are willing to take and he can only guess at the types of investments you may need.

 5. Has the right qualifications